 - Return types: The return type of a method does not need to match the real method.
 In particular, it is valid to use java.lang.Object for every method.
-This simplifies the creation of stub files. - Import statements: All imports must be at the beginning of the file.
+This simplifies the creation of stub files. - Import statements: Imports may appear at the beginning of the file or after any package declaration.
 The only required import statements are the ones to import type annotations.
-Import statements for types are optional.
+Import statements for types are optional. - Multiple classes and packages: The stub file format permits having multiple classes and packages.
+The packages are separated by a package statement: package my.package;.
+Each package declaration may occur only once; in other words, all classes from a package must appear together.